 selective serotonin reuptake inhibitors

-(SSRIs) are prescribed.
+(SSRIs) are also often prescribed.